Hair Loss Blood Test -Core

 Vitamin D (25-OH) · Vitamin B12 · Folate

 Vitamin D deficiency is associated with telogen effluvium (excessive shedding), and low vitamin D is often identified in UK patients, particularly in winter.
-B12 and folate are essential for follicle cell turnover; deficiency can occur with vegan, vegetarian or low-meat diets, and after weight-loss surgery or with reflux medications.
+B12 and folate are essential for follicle cell turnover, and deficiency can occur with vegan, vegetarian or low-meat diets, and after weight-loss surgery or with reflux medications.
 Each is routinely checked because correction is straightforward when found early.

 Mineral and inflammation